 What also inspires me is the many people in the background that go to extraordinary efforts to make things happen for our group.
 This is especially apparent when you see the group prospering like never before.
 That is why there is such a strong sense of family within the Mladi Hrvati community – we know that we can all count on one another.

-More recently, I have taken up tamburica playing and am now a part of the Mladi Hrvati Tamburica Orchestra, and I must say, as much as I love to teach, it comes as a great change to be able to take a step back and sit in the ‘student’ chair again.
+More recently, I have taken up tamburica playing and am now a part of the Mladi Hrvati Tamburica Orchestra, it comes as a great change to be able to take a step back and sit in the ‘student’ chair again.